 We – there were also two German couples staying at Tito’s – also bought sodas from Carito and she made us some mean Mojitos.
 These, too, were at a good price.

-The only flaw, if you want to call it that, is the distance to the village center which is about 15 minutes walking.
+The only flaw, if you want to call it that, is the distance to the village center which is about 15 minutes walk.
 A cab should charge 2 CUC, but you know how it is….as I needed to get to the bus terminal in the morning, the neighbor charged 5 CUC for dropping me off.
 I did feel like arguing with him.
 On the other side, I did not feel like carrying my luggage for 15 minutes in the dawn.

 Connection and Communication